 Need an Abington Bed Sore Attorney

-Any resident admitted to an Abington or Montgomery County-area nursing home is required to have their skin assessed to determine if they are at risk of pressure wounds.
-If a nursing home resident is determined to be at risk, the facility is required under the law to take certain action.
-If this is not done and a pressure sore develops, nursing home neglect has taken place.
+Any resident admitted to an Abington or Montgomery County-area nursing home should have his or her skin assessed to determine if he or she is at risk of developing pressure wounds.
+Especially relevant, the law requires that facilities take certain actions when skin assessments indicate a high-risk for nursing home residents or assisted facility care patients.
+Consequently, if the facility does not follow the rules and pressure sore develops, nursing home neglect has taken place.

 If your loved one has developed a bed sore, contact Pennsylvania nursing home abuse attorney, Brian P. Murphy, and allow him to help you hold the facility responsible.